Scrum Board Online

-When Jared Dunn (the character in Silicon Valley Series) in the vest of business developer convinces Pied Piper’s founder, Richard Hendricks to use the Scrum methodology, Richard was skeptic.
+When Jared Dunn (the character in the Silicon Valley Series), in the vest of a business developer, convinces Pied Piper’s founder, Richard Hendricks, to use the Scrum methodology, Richard is a skeptic.

 The agile manifesto started out as a movement that wanted to challenge the assumption of the so-called heavyweight methods for software development that were based on more sophisticated and regulated approaches.

 In fact, Scrum evolved as a lightweight software development method.

 The main difference between heavyweight vs. lightweight is fundamental.

 In fact, heavyweight software development methodologies, which prevailed a few decades back, consisted of many rules and protocols to follow.

 Instead, a lightweight methodology is based on a few basic guiding principles.
 And it all started with the agile manifesto.